 Conversions include the following items:

-- New Catalytic Converter, Muffler, and Tail Pipe
+New High Flow Catalytic Converter, Muffler, and Tail Pipe

-- Stainless steel coolant lines in the engine bay
+Stainless steel coolant lines (radiator to the engine)

 Extras for additional cost: